lauraz-15/mindful-life/README.md

 ![Accessability](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/accessability.png)

+### Bugs

+- Initially had an issue with mobile devise responsivness - the sizing of the video caused nav bar to strectch.
+Issue was fixed re-sizing and positioning videos using css styles.

+- Background images for events section didn't load on deployed webisite, but were loading on local server.
+Issue was fixed changing file path to relative instead of absolute.

+- Some parts of top page content were hidden behing the nav bar, iniitially issue was fixed using margin-top property, however better solution was found later on - the diplay property for the nav-bar was changed from 'fixed' to 'sticky',that solved the issue.

+- Techniques page section menu was not 'stuck'to the top of the page.
+A lot of CSS properties were tested and content changed for techniques page.
+The issue was easily fixed by moving the menu into header section and adding few style properties, that insured the desired outcome.

 ### Unfixed bugs

+- The section menu can't be styled on mobile devices, it takes too much space. ideally would require burger menu, but for that javascript cosing would be required.
+For that reaon this menu is hidden on mobile devises, however that doesn;t affect the content of the page.

 ### Deployment

+### Creating the site

+The site was created based on [This template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- Click 'Use this template'
+- Change the name
+- Click on 'Create new respository"
+- Once created, clikc on 'Gitpodš

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab